spaceoden/mpv-recs/README.md

 My recommendations for configuring [mpv media player](https://mpv.io/), set via an interactive bash script.

-My script and recommendations are for linux desktops running wayland (i.e. recent versions of GNOME or KDE).
+My script and recommendations are crafted for linux desktops running wayland (i.e. recent versions of GNOME or KDE).
 HDR and VRR support depend upon your hardware and desktop environment support.

 ## recommendations